tolgaerok/tolga-scripts/ARCH/BIGLINUX/NETWORKING/CAKE/about.md

 ![alt text](cake-v6a.png)

-    This script is all about  forcing the CAKE (Common Applications Kept Enhanced) queuing discipline (qdisc) onto your active network interface .
+*This script is all about  forcing the CAKE (Common Applications Kept Enhanced) queuing discipline (qdisc) onto your active network interface*

 ###  Why?
 From my experience, CAKE can significantly improve network performance by reducing latency and managing traffic more efficiently.
 If you care about  lower ping times, smoother streaming, and better network responsiveness , this is a good tweak.
 I’ve found noticeable speed improvements in certain cases, especially on congested networks.   🚀